-Note: For the purpose of this condition, commencement is taken to mean any physical works including clearing vegetation, the use of heavy duty equipment for the purpose of breaking ground for bluk earthworks, or infrastructure for required to be undertaken including clearing vegetation, the use of heavy duty equipment for the purpose of breaking ground for bulk earthworks, or infrastructure for the proposed project.
+Note: For the purpose of this condition, commencement is taken to mean any physical works including clearing vegetation, the use of heavy duty equipment for the purpose of breaking ground for bulk earthworks, or infrastructure for the proposed project.

-B8 Director-General as Moderator
+B8 Director-General Secretary as Moderator

 Where this approval requires further approval from public authorities, the parties shall not act unreasonably in preventing an agreement from being reached.
-In the event that an agreement is unable to be reached within 2 months or a timeframe otherwise agreed to by the Director-General, the matter is to be referred to the Director-General for resolution.
+In the event that an agreement is unable to be reached within 2 months or a timeframe otherwise agreed to by the Director-General Secretary, the matter is to be referred to the Director-General Secretary for resolution.
 All areas of disagreement and the position of each party are to be clearly stated to facilitate a resolution.
-This condition does not allow the Director-General to give approval or make agreement in lieu of the proponent.